JC1DA/Neutral_Summarizer/README.md

 # Neutral Summarizer Chrome Extension

 Neutral Summarizer is a Chrome extension that allows you to summarize web pages and chat with an AI about the content.
 The extension provides a sidebar interface that can be toggled on any webpage.
+It also includes special support for YouTube videos, allowing you to transcribe and summarize video content.

 ## Features